Wedding CanyonDate: 1/17/2011

 I decided to hike up Wedding Canyon this week to see what it is like in the winter time.
 The trail has not changed, the only difference is that the snow made it a little more difficult to travel on and the temperature was quite a bit cooler then it was on 8/9/2010 the last time I hiked the canyon.
 This is probably on of my favorite hikes I have done.
 The following description and pictures are from my 8/9/2010 hike and the video you can watch by following the Virtual Hike link above is from my 1/17/2011 hike.

-If you follow the Monument Canyon trail up until it makes its first slight turn to the left there is a faint trail that leads off to the right.
+If you follow the Monument Canyon trail up until it makes its first slight turn to the left there is a faint trail that leads off to the right and a new sign indicating the Wedding Canyon trail.
 There are other trails that lead off to the right shortly after this one as well but I’m not sure if they all lead to the same area.
 As you follow the trail it will come to a fairly steep section that drops off the little mesa section and travels across an open expanse.
 Once the trail leaves the open area you come to a large sandstone hill.
 At this point there is a trail that branches off to the right and leads right up to the sandstone.
 It looks like a person could climb up on top of the sandstone at this spot, it is a little steep but possible.
 Getting down the other side would be a little difficult.
 I decided to stay to the left and follow the trail around the sandstone.

 From this point the trail follows the monuments boundary fence up until you get to the mouth of Wedding Canyon.
 When I started out on this trek my purpose was to find a path up the right side or west side of the canyon and follow the cliff up and around then below the visitors center and then below Independence Monument and back down the left side or east side of the canyon and back to the trail head.
 Needless to say I could not find a path up that side of the canyon.
 There is a trail that goes across the canyon but it appeared to climb up and out of Wedding Canyon and towards Lizard Canyon or Fruita Canyon.